Governance Selection

 A box of mixed chocolates can offer a variety of choices for those with a sweet tooth.
 Often you are not exactly sure what each candy offers even though you read the description before choosing.
 My Governance Selection, great articles by other governance nerds like me, tries to offers a similar experience.

-Many of the morsels of wisdom below are ones I have I have “tweeted” or “retweeted” about over a period of a few years via social media.[1]If you are a twitter user you can follow me there @GoverningGood to learn of resources beyond the ones on this website.
-I do not tweet often and mostly it is about other’s ideas and the … Continue reading Some of them are over a decade old but to me, they will satisfy many a board and/or executive director palate.
+Many of the morsels of wisdom below are ones I have I have “tweeted” or “retweeted” about over a period of a few years via social media.((If you are a twitter user you can follow me there @GoverningGood to learn of resources beyond the ones on this website.
+I do not tweet often and mostly it is about other’s ideas and the occasional news item about a local or Canadian non-profit )) Some of them are over a decade old but to me, they will satisfy many a board and/or executive director palate.

 So here a sampling of 8 tasty items on issues that face or have faced many board members and/or executive directors.
 Enjoy.